vigneshavm/Interview-questions/angular.md

 ### 🎯 Sample Interview Closing

-> “Standalone components are Angular’s move toward a simpler, more modular architecture by removing the need for NgModules, making development faster and apps more tree-shakable.”
+- Standalone components are Angular’s move toward a simpler, more modular architecture by removing the need for NgModules, making development faster and apps more tree-shakable.”

-### ✅ **What are Standalone Components?**
+###  **What are Standalone Components?**

 * Introduced in **Angular 14** to simplify module management.
 * Components declared with `standalone: true` **don’t require being declared inside an NgModule**.
 * They can directly import other standalone components, directives, and pipes.

----

-### ⚙️ **Key Benefits**
+###  **Key Benefits**

 * **Reduces boilerplate:** No need for NgModules just to declare components.
 * Simplifies **small or isolated features** like modals, widgets, or utility components.
 * Encourages a more **functional and tree-shakable** app structure.
 * Easier for micro-frontends and library development.

----

 ### 🧩 **How It Works**